bukovyn/CentOS-7-Server/README.md

 ```
 /sbin/mkfs.ext3 -L /mydata /dev/sdb1
 ```
-This will create a file system on the specified disk partition, in our case `/dev/sdb1` with the label "mydata".
+This will create a file system on the specified disk partition, in this case `/dev/sdb1` with the label "mydata".

 <a name="mounting-file-system"></a>
 #### Mounting File System

-After we have created the new file system on our disk's partition, we need to mount it in order for it to be accessible to CentOS and its users.
+After we have created the new file system on the disk's partition, we need to mount it in order for it to be accessible to CentOS and its users.
 For this to be possible, we must create a mount point, which is a directory or folder into which the file system will be mounted.
-To keep it simple we will create a /mydata directory to match our file system label, keep in mind it is not necessary that these values match:
+To keep it simple we will create a `/mydata` directory to match the file system label, keep in mind it is not necessary that these values match:
 ```
 mkdir /mydata
 ```